ZehenForever/mqcollect/README.md

 `/collect add`

-Adds the item on the current character's cursor to their settings file.
+Adds the item on the current character's cursor to their section in the ini file.
 Useful for creating a button that can be clicked on with an item on the cursor to update the ini file accordingly.

 `/collect add target`

-Adds the item on the current character's cursor to their current target's settings file.
+Adds the item on the current character's cursor to their current target's section in the ini file.
 Useful for creating a button that can be clicked on with an item on the cursor to update the ini file accordingly.

 `/collect add <character>`

-Adds the item on the current character's cursor to the &lt;character&gt;'s settings file.
+Adds the item on the current character's cursor to the &lt;character&gt;'s section in the ini file.
 Useful for creating a button that can be clicked on with an item on the cursor to update the ini file accordingly.

 `/collect debug`